gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/metrics_v0.1.md

 - second-order recontact thresholds are tested at stronger re-perturbation levels
 - endurance saturation thresholds are translated into more explicit plateau criteria
 - inferential-drift probes replace unchanged-band repetition as the primary edge-finding method
+- a separate comparative operational-advantage layer is created to test TRIAD against baseline approaches